Anastasia-Labs/aiken-design-patterns/README.md

 solution for a unique mapping between one input UTxO to one or many output UTxOs.

-There are a total of 6 variations:
+There are a total of 4 variations available:
 - Single, one-to-one indexer
 - Single, one-to-many indexer
 - Multiple, one-to-one indexer, with ignored redeemers
 - Multiple, one-to-one indexer, with provided redeemers
-- Multiple, one-to-many indexer, with ignored redeemers
-- Multiple, one-to-many indexer, with provided redeemers

 > [!NOTE]
 > Neither of singular UTxO indexer patterns provide protection against the